 Vitamin C and niacin increase the absorption of chromium from food.
 Diets high in simple sugars increase chromium excretion, as does infection, exercise, pregnancy and lactation, and physical stress or trauma.

-It is thought that adult men and women need between 20 and 35 mcg of chromium each day, although no recommended dietary allowance (RDA) has been established.
-Some experts have suggested that the upper limit be 200 mcg of chromium/day.
-Chromium has been said to cause side effects, including irregular heartbeats, diarrhea, vertigo, hives, sleep disturbances, headaches, and mood changes.
+Adult men and women probably need between 20 and 35 mcg of chromium each day, although no recommended dietary allowance (RDA) has been established.
+Some experts have suggested that the upper limit is 200 mcg of chromium/day.
+Chromium supplements have been said to cause side effects, including irregular heartbeats, diarrhea, vertigo, hives, sleep disturbances, headaches, and mood changes.
 Individuals with liver or kidney problems are urged to avoid chromium supplements.
 Chromium might interact with a variety of medicines, including antacids, acid reflux medications, corticosteroids, beta-blockers, thyroid medications, nonsteroidal anti-inflammatory medications, prostaglandin inhibitors, and drugs used to treat diabetes.